-Step 5: Pay your departure tax in Tacna, Peru
+Step 5: Pay your departure tax at the Tacna bus station

 So, we ignored the tout and went to the collectivo stand in Tacna.
 When we wanted to leave Tacna bus station, it turned out we forgot something: we needed to pay the departure tax to leave Tacna.
 So, the 5 of us headed back inside and paid the 1,5 Soles departure tax.
 Ticket in hand, we finally were able to leave Tacna and Peru behind us.

-Step 6: Take a collectivo from Tacna Peru to the border
+Step 6: Take a collectivo to the Tacna border crossing

 A collectivo is a shared taxi.
 The taxi waits until it is full and then you go off.
 As we were with the 5 of us, we needed a big collectivo to drive us all.
 The collectivo stand is right at the Tacna bus station and is run by people in official uniforms from the Tacna bus station.
 After 20 minutes, we were able to squeeze all of us in the collectivo and we drove off into no man’s land between Tacna, Peru and the border with Chile.

 Step 7: Get your exit stamp at the Tacna border between Peru and Chile

 At the Peruvian side of the border, we got out of the collectivo.
 We took our luggage and walked towards the immigration office.
 Everything looked new and clean.
 The sun was setting in the distance and the warm air felt sticky on our skin.
 We got some stamps, smiled and waved good bye.
 Farewell Peru!
 I knew I would be back soon.